 VISITING COFFINWOOD TODAY

 Bryan has been making just about every coffin-shaped item you can dream of since, and loving every minute of it.
 Most of the outbuildings at Coffinwood are in fact, coffin shaped because he wanted to be visible from Google Maps, and maybe even outer space.
 When visiting, expect to encounter a coffin-shaped gazebo, planter boxes, workshops and more.
-While you cant physically purchase anything on-site during your visit, you can order just about anything you’ve got on your mind.
+While you can purchase some small coffin items on-site during your visit, you can order just about anything you’ve got on your mind.
 Bryan has made custom coffin-shaped kitchens, jewelry, Ping-Pong tables, purses, bookshelves, coffee tables and more.
 Bryan even made coffin carry on luggage for a coroner, and a series of furniture for the late Jeff Hanneman of Slayer.

 Of course, building all things coffin shaped and having a pet cemetery in your front yard in a remote Nevada town might draw some attention.
 Onlookers love checking out Coffinwood, especially during Christmas when the couple creates extravagant displays to memorialize Bryan’s parents.
 Or up the ante during your visit and skip the Strip wedding chapel.
 Get this: you can even get married at Coffinwood… Bryan also started the Church of the Coffin and is an ordained minister.
 In fact, the property was even featured on TLC’s Wild Weddings with a themed vampire wedding.